grssnbchr/categorical-spatial-interpolation/analysis/index.md

 On a 4-CPU-core-laptop like mine, the following takes about 5 minutes.
 Calculating ~80 maps with a grid width of 1000 (instead of 300), which I had to do for my book, took quite some time, as you can imagine.
-I actually experimented with "outsourcing" this calcualation to a remote cluster (for instance provided by Microsoft Azure), but then that was quite costly and I decided that for my one-time-use, it would be easier to compute it locally.
+I actually experimented with “outsourcing” this calcualation to a remote cluster (for instance provided by Microsoft Azure), but then that was quite costly and I decided that for my one-time-use, it would be easier to compute it locally.